-- Halifax Urban Greenway Planning
+- Halifax Urban Greenway Planning + Phase Two Extension

-The Halifax Urban Greenway is a corridor that will connect the Chain of Lakes Trail to Point Pleasant Park through the west side of the Halifax Peninsula.
+The Halifax Urban Greenway is a multi-use pathway corridor that will connect the Chain of Lakes Trail to Point Pleasant Park through the west side of the Halifax Peninsula.
 Phase One was completed on Beaufort Ave in 2010.
 This next phase aims to extend the existing pathway northward as far as Jubilee Road (via Conrose Park) and southward to connect to Point Pleasant Park.

 Public engagement related to Phase Two of HUG implementation was completed in Summer 2019.
 The Municipality is currently working on the detailed design and options for implementation of this next phase which includes some property negotiations.
-To learn more about this project, click here.

-- Downtown Bikeways
+- West End 'AAA' Bikeways

 - Macdonald Bridge Bikeway Connector

 The Macdonald Bridge Bikeway provides a key connection for cycling between Halifax, Dartmouth, and beyond.
 Accessing the bikeway from either side of the harbour, however, can be challenging for many.
 Some of the current challenges include long, steep climbs and busy streets and intersections approaching the Macdonald Bridge.
 The municipality wants to make it possible for people of all ages and abilities to access the Macdonald Bridge Bikeway.
-To improve this crucial connection, the Bridge Bikeway Connector project includes a flyover ramp from North Street to the bridge, 3.5 km of bicycle facilities on North Street and Wyse Road, and safety improvements at intersections on both the Halifax and Dartmouth sides of the bridge.

-- North End and West End AAA Bikeways Planning
+- North End 'AAA' Bikeways

 - Africville Active Transportation Connections